Anshul1563/noteflow/README.md

 <p align="center">
 </p>

-We are thrilled to introduce the first official release of Notevault, your all-in-one note-making app! 🚀
+We are thrilled to introduce the first official release of Noteflow, your all-in-one note-making app! 🚀

 ## GitHub Authentication

-With this release, we've introduced GitHub authentication to enhance the security and convenience of using Notevault.
+With this release, we've introduced GitHub authentication to enhance the security and convenience of using Noteflow.
 Now, you can log in securely with your GitHub account, ensuring a seamless and reliable experience.

 ## Feature Highlights